-If a university offers accredited programs in both audiology and speech-language pathology, should they provide both sets of outcome data, one for each program area of study?
+If a university offers accredited programs in both audiology and speech-language pathology, should they provide both sets of student achievement data, one for each program area of study?

 Yes.
 The CAA examines data specific to each professional area's program to support compliance with the accreditation standards, so it is important to be able to see the distinct data.
 Additionally, if the program is offered via multiple modalities, e.g., distance education, those data would need to be collected and analyzed separately to ensure program effectiveness in each modality.

-Does CAA have different expectations for student outcomes when a program is offered through multiple delivery modes (i.e. residential, satellite, distance education)?
+Does CAA have different expectations for student achievement when a program is offered through multiple delivery modes (i.e. residential, satellite, distance education)?

 When reporting data to the CAA regarding the Praxis examination pass rates, should programs report results of students' first attempt?
 Or is it expected to report only the final outcome of the test-takers efforts?